 Seek immediate medical help or call your local emergency number (such as 911) if your child:

 Call your doctor if your child has:

-Knowing the location of pain and its time pattern will help.
-Also let the doctor know if there are other symptoms like fever, fatigue, general ill feeling, nausea, vomiting, or changes in stool.
+Talk to the provider about the location of the pain and its time pattern.
+Let the provider know if there are other symptoms like fever, fatigue, general ill feeling, change in behavior, nausea, vomiting, or changes in stool.

-Your doctor may ask the following questions about the abdominal pain:
+Your provider may ask the questions about the abdominal pain:

 During the physical examination, the doctor will test to see if the pain is in a single area (point tenderness) or whether it is spread out.

 They may do some tests to check on the pain.
 The tests could be: